jnduli/blog_jnduli.co.ke/content/pages/about.md

 ## WHY PELICAN ##
 The main reason for using pelican is because I'm a vim fan.
-Being a vim fan means I like using the terminal alot.
+Being a vim fan means I like using the terminal a lot.
 I do most of my work from the terminal, so why not just add blogging too.

+## DISCLAIMER ##
+Please keep this in mind while reading the blog:

+_Stuff just is.
+My mental model of how the world works is incomplete.
+It has boundaries.
+I'm constantly relearning stuff.
+That, there, is the thing.
+Knowing that I'm limited in how I perceive stuff.
+There is strength in these "limits" though, they enable you to filter noise and make decisions. ~ Bonface Munyoki_